Thilina-Piyadasun/Todo-api/README.md

 # Todo-api
 Sample NodeJs backend application

-## Instructions to run the application checkouting the source code
+## Instructions to run the application

 1. Checkout the source from `master branch`
 2. Run npm install